IVD companion diagnostics

 - are in-house IVDs that are Class 1, Class 2 or Class 3 (noting that IVD companion diagnostics will be Class 3 under the new Regulations).

-A new application for inclusion that complies with the amended Regulations must be made before 30 June 2022, for continued supply after 1 July 2022 of IVD companion diagnostics that are covered by the transitional arrangements.
+A new application for inclusion that complies with the amended Regulations must be made before 26 May 2026, for continued supply of IVD companion diagnostics that are covered by the transitional arrangements from 27 May 2026.
 For these transitioning IVD companion diagnostics, the application fee under Item 1.5(h) in Part 1 of Schedule 5 will be waived.

 IVD companion diagnostics which are not covered by the transition period must comply with the new Regulations from 1 February 2020.